 The consistency of time and the inevitability of change…

 My grandparents had a gorgeous old Grandfather clock.
-I used to love to listen to and anticipate its deep resonant sound.
+I used to love its deep resonant sound.

 Tick… Tock… Tick… Tock…